Skip to content

 102. GHG emissions intensity?

-The company reports GHG emission intensity in tCO2e/billion won in 2022.
-The figure is also not specific to palm oil operations.
+The company reports a GHG emission intensity of 15.11 tCO2e/100 million won in 2023.
+However, the figures are reported as intensity for sales and are not specific to palm oil operations.

 • N